 It seems that the park rangers' (bless their souls) mission in life is to deter people from attempting to go to the river and back in one day.
 You'll likely get an earful if you encounter one along the way.
 They won't stop you, but they will give you some grief.

 All backcountry, overnight activities require a permit (including Tuweep).
-These activities include overnight hiking, horseback riding and cross-country ski trips; off-river overnight hikes by river trip members; overnight camping at rim sites other than developed campgrounds; and overnight camping on the North Rim during the winter season.
+These activities include overnight hiking, horseback riding and cross-country ski trips; off-river overnight hikes by river trip members; overnight camping at rim sites (including Tuweep) other than developed campgrounds; and overnight camping on the North Rim during the winter season.
 There is a non-refundable fee of $10 per permit plus $5 per person per night camped below the rim and $5 per group per night camped above the rim.
 Frequent users may wish to purchase a one-year Frequent Hiker membership for $25 that waives the initial $10 fee for each permit obtained by the trip leader for twelve months from the date of purchase.

 o NPS Backcountry Permits page